kpander/drupal-boost-warmer/README.txt

 DETAILS
 =======
-@todo COMPLETE THIS DOCUMENTATION

 Events that we care about:

 1. hook_cron() (Drupal's general cron event)

-   This is where we add any additional elements to sitemap.xml if necessary, and generate the sitemap.dynamic.txt file to provide additional urls to boost that may not exist in sitemap.xml.
+   This is where we find any additional pages to crawl from third-party modules by invoking the hook_boost_warmer_get_urls() function.

 2. boost_warmer_page_crawl()

-   Loading this page causes pages that aren't currently boosted, to be requested (thereby warming the boost cache for them).
+   Loading this page causes the crawler to request the next batch of pages that either haven't been cached by Boost yet, or have expired.
+This will be called via a cron job.
+(See INSTALLATION above.)

 AUTHOR/MAINTAINER